deNBI/OpenStackTests/README.md

 8. create_and_delete_image.py -> Downloads an cirros Image and uploads it a the Openstack-Project, than deletes it

 ## Complex-Test
-The complex test needs beside the config.yml  also the complex_test.yml The complex Test complex_test.py follows the following Steps:
+The complex test needs beside the config.yml  also the complex_test.yml <br>
+The complex Test complex_test.py follows the following Steps:

 1. Creates a network,subnet and a router connected to a specific network